A smiling man walks down a street while traveling holding a shopping bag and a cell phone.

 How to Avoid Foreign Transaction Fees

-Discover credit cards have no foreign transaction fees, which may allow you to save on each international purchase.
+3. Discover® Cards have no foreign transaction fee, which may allow you to save on each international purchase.

 What is a foreign transaction fee?

 A foreign transaction fee is a surcharge that you pay for transactions in a foreign currency.
-Harvard Global Support Services explains that a foreign transaction fee covers the cost of converting currency.
-It’s usually around 1-3% of the total transaction cost.
+The additional fee covers the cost of converting currency for your credit card issuer and the payment processor or card network.

-Foreign transaction fees may apply when you shop while traveling abroad or online from a seller outside the U.S., regardless of what you buy.
+Foreign transaction fees may apply when you shop while traveling abroad or online from a seller outside the United States, regardless of what you buy.
 You may have a card issuer, like Discover, that has no foreign transaction fee.

-You’ll likely pay for at least two meals, transportation, and some sort of activity, as well as shopping for souvenirs and gifts.
-If your vacation already costs you thousands of dollars, foreign transaction fees could make a big dent in your budget.
+You might pay for two meals, transportation like taxis or trains, tickets to attractions, and souvenirs, all in another currency.
+If your vacation already costs you thousands of dollars, foreign transaction fees may make a big dent in your budget.

 How do foreign transaction fees work?

-If your credit card issuer or financial institution charges foreign transaction fees, the fee is applied to every credit or debit card payment you make outside the U.S., including any purchases you make during layovers.
+If your credit card issuer or financial institution charges foreign transaction fees, the fee applies to every credit or debit card payment you make outside the United States or in another currency, including any purchase you make during layovers.
+The extra fee may also apply to an international purchase you make online with a foreign merchant to cover the currency transaction fee.

 How to avoid paying foreign transaction fees

-If you have an international vacation coming up or just want to make a purchase from an overseas seller, it may help to know a few tips for avoiding foreign transaction fees.
-The easiest way is to apply for a credit card without foreign transaction fees, but there are alternatives if that doesn’t work for you.
+If you have an international vacation coming up or want to make a purchase from a store in another country, you may want to know a few tips for avoiding foreign transaction fees.

 Did you know?